-There’s nothing worse than not getting what you want, Training should be driven by reasonable, attainable goals and your progress toward those goals.
+Training should be driven by reasonable, attainable goals and your progress toward those goals.
 Otherwise, you’re just lifting random weights in the gym with no purpose.
 Do you want to increase strength?
 Then you should be lifting weights for 5 reps or lower and always strive to move the bar faster.
 Do you want bigger muscles?
 Then lift weights for 5 reps or higher and always strive to add weight to the bar.
 Want to lose fat?
 Dial in your nutrition so you’re in a calorie deficit and bang out energy-depleting-type workouts.
 The training plan must match your goals in order to achieve them.
-Know what you want and choose to best plan of attack and remember, you get what you train for.
+Know what you want and choose to best plan of attack—and remember, you get what you train for.

 3. You're Not Leveraging a Workout Partner

-Some people workout great on their own while others need and enjoy working out with friends.
-If you're one of the latter, find a training partner who has similar goals to you and has their technique dialed in.
-He can help you with your form while providing a spot when you’re venturing into heavier weights.
+Some people work well on their own.
+Others need company and find motivation in working out with friends.
+If you're one of the latter, find a training partner who has goals similar to yours and good lifting technique.
+He or she can help you with your form while providing a spot when you’re venturing into heavier weights.
 Yelling silly things such as “It’s all you, it’s all you!” can be very motivating at the end of a tough set as well.
 Work off each other and reach new levels of strength and size you wouldn’t normally if training on your own.

 Some of the best coaches will tell you that recovery is more important than the program itself.
-Doing trusted programs such as 5x5 or Jim Wendler’s 5, 3, 1 won’t get you the results they promise if you’re not sleeping enough and eating Doritos for dinner, and breakfasting on leftover pepperoni pizza.
+Doing trusted programs won’t get you the results they promise if you’re staying up late, eating Doritos for dinner, and breakfasting on leftover pepperoni pizza.
 Ask any Olympian, and they'll tell you that they put huge amounts of thought and effort into making sure they're eating clean and sleeping properly.
 Here are a few simple steps to improve:

 > Dial in your pre/post workout nutrition and cut the crap (sugars, highly processed and fast foods, trans fats, etc.).

-> Get 7 to 9 uninterrupted hours of sleep per night.
+> Get seven to nine uninterrupted hours of sleep per night.
 Staying up late playing video games and waking up early for work the next morning is recipe for a training disaster.

 > When training, often more is always less.
-You might think that if training 3x/week is good, training 6x/week will be great!
-The same logic suggests that if five sets of five reps will improve strength by X but maybe doing 10 sets of 5 will increase it by Y. Hold your horses partner!
-Unless you’re a genetic freak, doing this will actually stall your progress and leave you over-trained, fatigued and unmotivated.
+You might think that if training three times a week is good, training six times a week will be great!
+The same logic suggests that if five sets of five reps will improve strength a little each day, then maybe ten sets of five will increase it by twice as much.
+Right?
+Wrong.
+Unless you’re a genetic freak, doubling everything will actually stall your progress and leave you over-trained, fatigued and unmotivated.
 You don’t need to spend hours in the gym to see results.